Graduates from NC State’s MAT in Elementary Education distance education (DE) track will:

 If an applicant does not have the 24 content area credits needed to be accepted into the program, he or she can still enroll in the first graduate classes as a Non-Degree student (NDS) while completing the full 24 content-specific hours and transfer those credits into the degree program.
 Up to 12 credit hours with a grade of “B” or better can be transferred into a master’s degree program (either from NDS studies or from partner institutions).
 See the NC State Graduate School policies at https://www.ncsu.edu/grad/catalog/transfer-credits.html

-* Please note that the Master of Arts in Teaching is a Distance Education program, so students on university-sponsored visas are not eligible for this program.
+* Please note that the Master of Arts in Teaching is considered a Distance Education track, so students on university-sponsored visas are not eligible for this program.
 Please contact the Office of International Services with any questions.

 Course of Study